Every couple of years, a new diet fad comes along, and everyone on the planet seems to be eating the same things for months.

 While it’s a marriage of veganism and the Paleo diet, it’s less restrictive than each of these two diets on its own, and aims to combine the best of both.

 The focus is on fruits and veg, but you also get a moderate helping of meats, a bit of fish, nuts and seeds, some legumes, and a significantly limited amount of processed sugars, grains, and oils.
+The focus is on fruits and veg, but you also get a moderate helping of meats, a bit of fish, nuts and seeds, some legumes, and a significantly limited amount of processed sugars, grains, and oils.
+While you’re here, don’t forget to check out this list of healthiest seeds here.

 In essence, you get to eat what is actually good for you and cut down on your intake of the bad stuff, which is also limited in the vegan diet.